Enalean/tuleap-documentation-en/languages/en/user-guide/trackers/administration/configuration/triggers.rst

 Now let's create some artifacts in the tracker ``Tasks``.
 In the creation of the actifacts don't forget to add the story in the ``Links`` section.
-If you want to verify if your child is correctly link to his parent.
+If you want to verify if your child is correctly linked to its parent.
 We can check it by using the edit button.

 .. image:: /images/screenshots/tracker/triggers-example2.png
     :alt: example 2

 Now that artifacts are created.
 Let's check if the triggers rules work properly.
-If we put all our artifacts in done, normally the story will past to done too.
+If we put all our artifacts in done, then the story will past to done too.

 .. image:: /images/screenshots/tracker/triggers-example3.png
     :alt: example 3